 Whooping crane migration

-The whooping cranes that do make their way through North Dakota each fall are part of a population of about 500 birds that are on their way from nesting grounds at Wood Buffalo National Park in Canada to wintering grounds at Aransas National Wildlife Refuge in Texas, a distance of about 2,500 miles.
+The whooping cranes that make their way through North Dakota each spring are part of a population of about 500 birds that are on their way from wintering grounds at Aransas National Wildlife Refuge in Texas to their nesting grounds at Wood Buffalo National Park in Canada, a distance of about 2,500 miles.

-Whooping crane sightings should be reported to U.S. Fish and Wildlife Service offices at Lostwood, 848-2466, or Long Lake, 387-4397, national wildlife refuges; the North Dakota Game and Fish Department in Bismarck, 328-6300, or to local game wardens across the state.
-Reports help biologists locate important whooping crane habitat areas, monitor marked birds, determine survival and population numbers, and identify times and migration routes.
+Whooping crane sightings should be reported to U.S. Fish and Wildlife Service offices at Lostwood, 848-2466, or Audubon, 442-5474, national wildlife refuges; the North Dakota Game and Fish Department in Bismarck, 328-6300, or to local game wardens across the state.